MarkBarsoumMarkarian/GPRC5A-paradox-PDAC/README.md

 ## The Finding

 Prior work ([Markarian 2025, bioRxiv](https://doi.org/10.1101/2025.11.14.688421)) identified GPRC5A as prognostically relevant in PDAC but flagged a contradiction: reduced expression in deceased patients.
-Three explanations were possible — molecular subtype mixing, gemcitabine-induced transcriptional confounding, or post-transcriptional regulation.
+Three explanations were possible, molecular subtype mixing, gemcitabine-induced transcriptional confounding, or post-transcriptional regulation.
 This five-aim pipeline tests all three.

 **Short answer: it is mostly Simpson's Paradox.**

 GPRC5A behaves differently depending on which molecular subtype of PDAC a tumor belongs to.
-When you pool both subtypes and look at bulk expression, the signal flips — not because the biology changed, but because the aggregate obscures two opposing subtype-specific associations.
+When you pool both subtypes and look at bulk expression, the signal flips, not because the biology changed, but because the aggregate obscures two opposing subtype-specific associations.

 ---